-Activity Guide - Determine the User
+Determine the User

-Next to each description of a user, write down the letter of each teapot they might use.
+The left-side has descriptions of different types of users, and the right side has pictures of different shoes.
+Next to each description of a user, write down the letter of each shoe they might use.
 Be prepared to justify your answers.